pranavp48/Blinkit-Data-Analysis-Dashboard/README.md

-# Blinkit Data Dashboard

-This project involves creating an interactive and visually appealing sales data dashboard using **Power BI**, **Power Query**, and **MS Excel**.
-The dashboard provides insights into sales performance, item categories, outlet types, and customer ratings.

----

 ## Project Overview
 The Blinkit Sales Data Dashboard is designed to offer a comprehensive understanding of sales and item data, including:
 - Total sales and average performance metrics.